UP | HOME

 Anaconda

-Anaconda is a distribution of python primarily designed to make it easier to install.
+Anaconda is a distribution of python primarily designed to make it easier to install on non-linux systems.

 1. You have no reason to install anaconda; you already have python on your system and are able to use pip and virtual environments.